Applies to England

 If a local authority determines an application before the end of the determination period (which is 5 working days, beginning with the first day after the end of the public consultation period, excluding public holidays) the authority can specify the duration of the licence.
 The Business and Planning Act 2020 specifies a statutory duration of 3 months.
-To help support local businesses, the expectation is that local authorities will grant licences for 12 months (or until 30 September 2022 if shorter), unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.
+To help support local businesses, the expectation is that local authorities are pragmatic and will grant licences for 12 months (or until 30 September 2022 if shorter), unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.